What's New 2006

 August 10th, 2006

-Current prices of some photo gear in China have been updated.
+Current prices of some photo gear in China on the "Where to buy photo gear in China" page have been updated.
 It is interesting to observe how prices of some DSLRs plummet over time and I reckon the new D80 is bound to follow suit... about a year and a half from now.

 August 9th, 2006